zulip/zulip/docs/subsystems/events-system.md

   like new realm emoji).
-- Everyone who would receive a given message (for messages, emoji reactions, message editing, etc.); i.e. the subscribers to a stream or the people on a private message thread.
+- Everyone who would receive a given message (for messages, emoji reactions, message editing, etc.); i.e. the subscribers to a stream or the people on a direct message thread.

 It is the responsibility of the caller of `send_event` to choose the list of user IDs correctly.
-There can be security problems if e.g. an event containing private message content is sent to the entire organization.
+There can be security problems if e.g. an event containing direct message content is sent to the entire organization.
 However, if an event isn't sent to enough clients, there will likely be user-visible real-time sync bugs.